joecity/jekyll-now/_posts/2015-01-27-product-owner-backlog.md

 </div>
 </section><!-- /#table-of-contents -->

 In the <a href="../product-owner">Ever met a good product owner</a> post, we ran through some of the responsibilities of what will help to make a "good" product owner.
-The problem is, many organisations and teams may be struggling to have a product owner in place that can give the role the love it needs.

-Let's run through some common problems I have seen and some ideas on how we as agile coaches, scrum masters and team members can assist the product owner role.

 In this post I cover three common problems with the backlog that Bob the product owner may have.

 <figure>
 <img src="../images/posts/2015-01-27-backlog.jpg">